Accessibility

 Message relay services

-Cogeco provides 3 types of message relay services for the deaf and hard of hearing: 711, IP Relay, and video relay service.
+Cogeco provides 3 types of message relay services for the deaf and hard of hearing: TTY relay service (7-1-1), IP relay service, and Video relay service.
 These services are available 24/7, and are included in your monthly phone and Internet service packages at no extra charge.

 Good to know: Calls placed through the Cogeco message relay services are completely confidential.
 Cogeco relay agents are professionally trained and follow a strict code of ethics.
 No record of conversation content is retained.

-This service allows individuals who are deaf, hard of hearing, or have a speech impairment to place and receive text-based relay calls from their personal computer.
-To use the Cogeco IP Relay service, you need a computer and a Cogeco Internet account.
+To use the Cogeco IP Relay service, you need a Cogeco Internet account.
 A Cogeco IP Relay operator will connect you to a voice party.
 Simply type your conversation to a Cogeco IP Relay agent, who will then read your typed conversation to the other party.
 The Cogeco IP Relay agent will then type the other party’s spoken words back to you.

 To use Cogeco’s IP Relay service, you need to: